 This entails the detection of anomalies in transactions or communications that point to potential threats like collusion, money laundering, front running, or other financial crimes.
 As this type of criminal activity grows increasingly advanced, the financial sector must keep pace and implement smarter mechanisms to accelerate risk detection and mitigation.

-With many global healthcare systems under pressure—even prior to the pandemic—any solution that saves time and resources has the potential to save lives.
+With many global healthcare systems under pressure—even prior to the COVID-19 pandemic—any solution that saves time and resources has the potential to save lives.
 Berns cites the development of AI models that are able to identify connections between different complex sets of data and contextual information.
 Healthcare providers can use these insights to help inform their diagnoses and treatment plans, e.g., in cancer cases.

 Berns refers to this as a rare win-win-win situation.
 AI applications in healthcare enhance patient care, making it more personalized, targeted, and efficient.
 Hospitals can be better run and managed, with resources and capabilities optimized.
 Meanwhile, the insurance industry is able to make more accurate predictions to ensure the best coverage and cost for their customers.